samuele-ruffino96/order-manager/docs/BUILD_AND_SETUP.md

 The project includes a build script that handles compiling the application and building the necessary Docker images.
 Here's how to use it:

-1. Navigate to the script directory or directly open a terminal into it:
+1. Navigate to the `/docker` directory or open a terminal into:

 2. Make the build script executable:
    ```bash